Edward Elisha Phelps: Character

-In his prime, Dr. Phelps was a man possessed of great physical and mental vigor.
+In his prime, Dr. Phelps was a man of physical and mental vigor.
 During his lectures at Hanover he would often ride from Windsor to Hanover in the morning, deliver his lecture, and return by a wide circuit for consultation, and attend to a large practice at home before retiring at night, and he would continue thus for weeks.
-He was a very keen observer and a careful reasoner.
+He was a keen observer and a careful reasoner.

 He was esteemed in his professional work, by his patrons, for his skill and scientific attainment rather than for his use of the manners and arts which are calculated to please the fancy and prejudice.
 For these things he cared less than nothing.
 His professional and scientific study was most untiring and long continued.

 Accomplishments

 He accomplished a great deal in the way of work with the microscope – an amount which many not half as much occupied by professional work would think it impossible to do.
-He occupied many hours of the last days of his life, when confined to his room and his bed, in perfecting his microscopial preparations.
+He occupied many hours of the last days of his life, when confined to his room and his bed, in perfecting his microscopic preparations.

-He read many works in the German language before the demand for German works became so great as to call for their translation and publication in English, and quoted them so largely in his lectures that he was playfully named by the students "Old Rokitansky."
-(Baron Carl von Rokitansky) He was for many years universally esteemed as the most thoroughly learned man in his profession, in this portion of New England at least.
+He read works in the German language before the demand for German works, as to call for their translation and publication in English, and quoted them acceptable in his lectures that he was named by the students "Old Rokitansky."
+(Baron Carl von Rokitansky).
+He was for many years esteemed as the most thoroughly learned man in his profession, in this portion of New England.

 Last years

-With all his learning and love for scientific acquisition, he left nothing in writing, either as a book or writings for periodicals, if except a few papers prepared for the Vermont Journal on the subject of Temperance in its scientific aspects.
-His last year was largely occupied with thoughts regarding the life to come, and he died with a full belief and acceptance of the truth of the Christian religion.

 Edward Elisha Phelps, M.D.
 LL.D., died at his residence in Windsor, Vermont, on Friday, November 26, 1880.
+He left little behind in terms of writing, save for a few papers on the subject of Temperance prepared for the Vermont Journal.